 I knew from experience that trying too hard to go “all-in” at once would only cause frustration and ultimately, failure.
 So I plotted out six incremental steps that I would take to gradually get back to the Italian version of myself.
 None of them were individually difficult, so it never really felt like a chore.

-Let's talk about the Mediterranean Diet.
+Let's Talk About the Mediterranean Diet.

 Now my goal is to help as many people as possible to find the same inspiration, and change their lifestyle to change their life.
 The “Six Steps to a Mediterranean Diet” will be part of the soon-to-be-released second edition of my book, Eat Like an Italian.

 The first edition did quite well, occasionally bubbling up to the top of Amazon’s bestseller list.
 But it was more of an irreverent memoir on the obsessive fixation that Italians have over their food (notice I didn’t say “diet”).
 Now I’d like to take a more serious look at how the Italian way of eating can make us ALL healthier, without ever worrying about a “diet.”
+I'm also going to review fasting plans, which have gotten a lot of attention in recent years.

 In the meantime, below are some ideas and resources to get you started on the right path.
 Again, there is nothing unpleasant or tortuous about this.
 On the contrary, the pleasure of delicious food should be celebrated and enjoyed on your path to improved health and well-being.
 I hope you'll join me on this journey!